Erhan Mašović: VfL Bochum

 On 5 October 2020, the last day of the 2020 summer transfer window, Mašović moved to 2.
 Bundesliga club VfL Bochum on a free transfer having agreed a three-year contract.

+Vojvodina

+On 11 August 2026, Mašović signed a two-year deal with Vojvodina.

 International career

 Mašović scored a goal for U18 national team in a match against Israel, ending of 2015.
 Previously, he was a member of Serbia U16 and Serbia U17 national teams.
 In August 2016, Mašović was called into Serbia U19 squad for memorial tournament "Stevan Vilotić - Ćele", where he debuted in opening match against United States.
 Mašović got his first call in Serbian under-21 team by coach Goran Đorović in August 2017.

 Mašović debuted for the senior Serbian team on 5 June 2022, in a 4–1 victory over Slovenia in the Nations League.